19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) a chairman, being the Chairman or Deputy Chairman himself or a member of the Inquiry Panel who is an advocate and solicitor of not less than 12 years’ standing; and

-(b) a legal officer who has not less than 10 years’ experience,
+(b) a Legal Service Officer who has not less than 10 years’ experience,

 [20/2009 wef 09/10/2009]